Soumdeb/Reliefope_CAPTIV4_KARMAKSHETRA/README.md

 🔥 Built with passion by:

 Soumyadeb Nandy | Backend & API
+Sharmistha Halder | Backend Django
 Divya Mondal | Frontend
 Srineeja Bhowmick | PPT and contribution
-Sharmistha | Donations & SMS Alerts

 🌟 Why We Should Win This Hackathon?